khalidadamu/Country-GDP-ETL-Pipeline/README.md

 ## 🌍 IMF GDP ETL Project

 This project involves creating an automated script to extract, transform, and load (ETL) GDP data of all countries as logged by the International Monetary Fund (IMF).
-The script will be used by an international firm looking to expand its business across different countries.
-The data will be updated twice a year based on IMF's releases.

 ## What Does This Do?
 - Extract: Fetch GDP data for all countries.